rozag/kueue/README.md

 # kueue
-Simple Kotlin async processing library built on top of Java executors.
+Simple Kotlin async processing library for Android built on top of Java executors.